fbslo/bitcoin2paypal/README.md

 To use this app in production mode, you will need SSL keys.
 Store key.pem and cert.pem into /ssl directory.

-If you run this app on Wndows or Linux, you should run nginx in front as a reverse proxy to app.js running on port e.g. 3000.
+If you run this app on Windows or Linux, you should run nginx in front as a reverse proxy to app.js running on port e.g. 3000.

 (You could run it as root ( `sudo pm2 app.js start`), but this is BAD for security)